 There are several types of batteries found in RVs and a bunch of different converters that will affect how you will charge the RV battery.
 In this post, we will delve into several important things to consider when charging the batteries.
 We will see the steps and tools required for correct charging, alternative means of charging, and several other important factors to consider when choosing a generator for charging.

-RVs have deep cycle batteries.
+RVs have Trusted SourceDeep-cycle battery - Wikipedia A deep-cycle battery is a battery designed to be regularly deeply discharged using most of its capacity. en.wikipedia.org .
 There are other types of batteries out there, but this type of battery is the best for an RV.
 One main advantage of these batteries is that they can store more power than regular batteries.
 Additionally, they are designed to hold a charge for a longer time than the regular options.

 If a deep cycle battery is fully charged it can help you run all your appliances.
 The question then is whether it is possible to charge RV battery with a generator.

 The answer is yes!
 You can use a good RV generator, such as those we have discussed in this review, to charge the battery.
 There are other types of generators, for example, the pre-installed generators, that can also help with charging the batteries.

 Later in this post, we will consider some alternative ways of charging the RV’s battery.
 However, even if you are using alternative methods to charge your batteries, you might occasionally need to charge using a portable generator.
 Therefore, it is vital to pay attention to this section.

 When the battery is completely charged, it can hold a charge for a long period and will cater to the needs of your equipment and other appliances.

 Here is a systematic consideration of how you can charge the battery with a generator.